guidemetothemoon/kristhecodingunicorn/content/english/post/kubecon_cloudnativecon_eu_2023.md

 🚀 I recommend you to check out following session: [Grow Your Own Community!
 Lessons Learned from Running Kubernetes Community Days Across Europe - Matt Jarvis, Snyk; Annalisa Gennaro, SparkFabrik; Max Korbacher, Liquid Reply; Alessandro Vozza, Solo.io; Paula Kennedy, Syntasso](https://youtu.be/Ako9eAcMQfY).
 This was a very interesting panel discussion where organizers from some of the biggest Kubernetes Community Days in Europe shared their experiences, challenges, pitfalls, tips and tricks when it comes to organizing such community events at scale.

-Myself, together with a few amazing community members, will be arranging KCD Norway in January 2024 so if you're planning a trip to Oslo or would like to speak at our event, do reach out!
-All the updates regarding the event will be published at [CNCF - KCD Norway](https://community.cncf.io/kcd-norway), so stay tuned!😼
+> **Myself, together with a few amazing community members, will be arranging KCD Norway in January 2024 so if you're planning a trip to Oslo or would like to speak at our event, do reach out!
+All the updates regarding the event will be published at** [CNCF - KCD Norway](https://community.cncf.io/kcd-norway), **so stay tuned!** 😼

+---

+As you can see from the length of this blog post there have been a lot impressions, reflections and learnings from attending KubeCon+CloudNativeCon Europe😸

+**Is it worth attending?**

+I would say, absolutely!
+I see two main reasons for this: firstly, there are so many different activities that are available during the conference of such scale that most of us will be able to choose something that brings value to oneself.
+Secondly, it's one of the rare opportunities where a large tech community is gathered in one place!
+Why not use this time to catch up with your community friends or get to know some new ones?😉

+All in all, I think that if you have a possibility to join, it's definitely worth to experience it for yourself.

+***Community in Bloom - with something to everyone's taste.***

 That's it from me this time, thanks for checking in!💖